Forien/foundryvtt-forien-armoury/README.md

 * Added setting to allow automatic falling unconscious of characters from 0 wounds in CRB ruleset (thanks to silent_mark)
 * Added 3 new Diseases and 3 new Symptoms to _„RassilonMonk's Cauldron of Nurgle“_
 * Several other changes to both content and codebase, [read more](https://github.com/Forien/foundryvtt-forien-armoury/blob/master/CHANGELOG.md)

-### Notable changes in v1.4.0
-* Added new career: `Monster Hunter`
-  * This career utilizes one of three unique **Fighting Styles** and focuses on tracking down and fighting monstrous beasts
-* Added 9 new Talents
-  * `Fighting Style (Any)` and `Fighting Master (Style)` along with variant for every of the three styles.
-  * `Fortified Mind`, a Talent designed to work with the `Casting Fatigue` feature
-* Introducing _„RassilonMonk's Cauldron of Nurgle“_, a bundle of symptoms and diseases to use during your games in perilous Old World
-  * Added 5 new **Diseases**: Gonorrhoea, Meniere's disease, Nurgle's Rot, Ragpicker's Disease, The Spews
-  * Added 4 new **Symptoms**: Vertigo, Scarring, Rashes and Taint
-* Created am Automatic Disease Progression, which will progress diseases' duration and incubation automatically
-  * This requires some time tracking module (like `Simple Calendar`) to actually modify the `World Time` setting.
-* Added `Casting Fatigue` feature, proposed and designed by VividOblivion.
-* Added new journal: `Forien's Lore`
-  * Describing **Hunters' Guild** and **Runebounds**
-* Added accessory: `Amulet of „Resilience“`
-* Added trait: `Drunk`
-* Created Settings App, which allows to display settings in more visually appealing and intuitive way
-* Several other changes to both content and codebase, [read more](https://github.com/Forien/foundryvtt-forien-armoury/blob/master/CHANGELOG.md)

 ## Installation